På spåret: Past winners

 Some of the participants have been celebrities in Sweden, more due to this show, than for anything they were before.
-This applies especially for the former weightlifter Lennart "Hoa-Hoa" Dahlgren.
+This applies especially for the former weightlifter Lennart Dahlgren.
 Although far from unknown before his first participation, his celebrity rose quite a lot due to his geographical knowledge.
 But also Björn Hellberg, Carl Jan Granqvist, Johanna Koljonen are included among the ones who perhaps are more associated with this television show than anything else, at the time and to the general public at least.

+Musicians

+Music questions are presented by well-known musicians.
+In 2023 these were: